 - want to pursue collaborative partnerships with and more.

-- This should be an integral part of your networking and interfacing strategy at every engineering conference that you plan on taking part in.
+- This should be an integral part of your networking and interfacing strategy at engineering and technology conference 2023 that you plan on taking part in.

 6. Do Your Post Event Home Work